 The Equality Act 2010 makes discrimination at work on the basis of your protected characteristics unlawful.
 The protected characteristics are age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 Your employer is prohibited from discriminating directly or indirectly, victimising or harassing you.
 This prohibition extends to your colleagues and third parties including your employer’s agents.
-These pages explain the different protected characteristics, how to prove that you have been subjected to prohibited conduct, resources to raise a grievance, formally ask your employer questions about discrimination using the ACAS questions procedure and file a claim for compensation in the employment tribunal.

 The information and content on this website is provided for general information purposes only and is not intended to constitute legal or other professional advice.
 Legal information or content on this website relates only to the laws of England and Wales.
 You should not take any actions based on information found on this website without first seeking appropriate legal advice with respect to your specific matter.
 No representations or warranties are made about the suitability, currentness, comprehensiveness and/or accuracy of the information and other content contained on this website.
 It should be noted that legal information and content can rapidly become out of date and we give no undertaking to keep this website up to date.
 All liability for any loss or damage of any kind which may be suffered as a result of accessing and using the information and/or content of this website is hereby excluded to the full extent permitted by law.